gazebosim/docs/ci.md

     * Actions: Does not detect compiler or CMake warnings.
 * There are static checker failures.
 All code checker failures must be fixed.
     * Jenkins: Does not run static checkers.
-    * Actions: When there are code cherk failures, the build is marked red ❌.
+    * Actions: When there are code check failures, the build is marked red ❌.
                On the build logs, the checker failures should be under the `Code check` collapsible.
 * There are infrastructure failures.
 These should be reported to the build farmer.